(1948, 1960, 1972, 1984, 1996, 2008, 2020)

 The year of the Rat was 2020 and starts 12 year element cycle for metal.

-Each Zodiac sign is also assigned a fixed element and Water is a the fixed element for the any year of the Rat as is the Pig.
+Each Zodiac sign is also assigned a fixed element and Water is the fixed element for the any year of the Rat as well as for any year of the Pig.

 For more detailed information on Chinese elements, see this article on The Chinese Five Elements.